Tohatsu 60 HP outboard motor MFS60A

 SOHC 9-valves and roller rocker arms

-SOHC with unique 9-valve design with roller rocker arms provides minimal friction and offers faster throttle response, more durable against wear.
+SOHC with unique 9-valve design with roller rocker arms ensures minimal friction and provides faster throttle response, more durable against wear.

 Multifunction joystick is available on select models.

 The multifunction tiller handle features an ergonomically designed shift lever for easy and convenient shifting and a longer throttle grip with 110 degrees of rotation for easier maneuvering.
 All controls on the new multifunction tiller are conveniently located on the handle for easy access and control.
-Specifically, the gear shift, throttle, trim switch, safety lanyard, TLDI® hazard lights and electric key start switch are all integrated into the tiller handle.
+Specifically, the gear shift, throttle, trim switch, safety lanyard, TLDI® warning lights, and electric key switch are all integrated into the tiller handle.

 Variable idle system